CNN International: CNNj

-CNNj is a Japanese version of CNN International distributed by Japan Cable Television that first launched on March 1, 2003.
+CNNj is a Japanese version of CNN International distributed by Japan Cable Television that was first launched on March 1, 2003.
 CNNj is tailored specifically for a Japanese audience, with all programming broadcast from 7:00 a.m. to 12:00 a.m.
 (Japan Standard Time) being translated into Japanese.
 The channel used to broadcast a mixture of CNN International and CNN/US, but since 2008, CNNj has been a direct relay of CNN International Asia Pacific.

 Starting late 2010, the high-definition feed of CNN US was launched in Japan for American viewers under the name "CNN/US HD", the first such feed available outside of the United States.

 Programming

 News programs

-Some of the programs produced by CNN/US are not broadcast on CNNI in full.
+Some of the programs produced by CNN/US are not broadcast on CNNi in full.